 For runs other than Beginner Runs, the recommended set up is: 3x Park Balls, 2x Super Balls, 1x Hyper Ball.
 This set would give you the option to catch everything.
 Extra supplies, like healing items, are up to you.
 The only necessary items are Pokeballs.
 Add any items onto your sign-up sheet.

 Before you enter the Park, you need some Pokemon to go with you.
 You may bring 2 to a Beginner Run, 3 (each) to an Individual or Team Run, and 4 to an Endurance Run.
 You may also choose to bring fewer than the cap.
 When you are starting out, you might find yourself with only one Pokemon.
-While a run is doable with just one Pokemon, it makes it extremely difficult—especially for someone new to the Park.
-It’s a good idea to at least evolve your starter and obtain a second Pokemon (such as from the Mart, with the free voucher).
+This is totally doable!
+You can use a Park Run to evolve each of your Pokemon by one full stage, so you should also pick up a second one going in (such as from the Mart, with the free voucher).

 Pokemon you bring into the Park also need to have natures assigned to them, which you can list on your sign-up or in your URPG stats.
 Be careful, as once a mon comes into the Park, that nature is set unless you use an item to change it.
 All of them have their own quirks that can be fun to roleplay, but some easier beginner natures are Brave and Hardy.
 A list of natures can be found here.

 Once you’ve signed up, bought supplies, and decided which Pokemon to take with you, you’re ready to post at the Front Gate to go on a run.
 When a Ranger is free, they will accept your run and take you through.
 We have three areas where we do this: Beginner, Individual, and Main RPs.